-I’ve shared a recipe for peanut butter cup energy balls before, but I thought I’d share my favourite healthy spin on the classic Reese’s Peanut Butter Cups we all know and love!
+I’ve shared a recipe for peanut butter cup energy balls before, but I thought I’d share my favourite healthier spin on the classic Reese’s Peanut Butter Cups we all know and love.

-Rather than indulging in the white sugar, preservative–packed candy that’s also individually wrapped in single-use plastic wrapping, switch it up for this healthy twist on peanut butter cups that can be made into both ‘milk‘ AND ‘dark‘ chocolate cups.
+Rather than indulging in the white sugar, preservative-packed treat that’s also individually wrapped in single-use plastic wrapping, switch it up for this healthy twist on peanut butter cups that can be made into both ‘milk’ and ‘dark’ chocolate cups.

-Before we get started in learning how to make these delicious healthy takes on Reese’s famous Peanut Butter Cups – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make these peanut butter cups – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-- 1/4 cup coconut oil (melted and cooled to room temp.)
+- 1/4 cup coconut oil, melted and cooled to room temperature

 - 1/4 cup cacao powder